For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 This was the magnificent setting for the gannet colony on the Muriwai cliffs.
 (Photo by participants David & Judy Smith)

-COOK'S PETREL (Pterodroma cookii) [E]
+COOK'S PETREL (Pterodroma cookii) – Only on the extension pelagic, but plenty common there!
+[E]

-WESTLAND PETREL (Procellaria westlandica) [E]
+WESTLAND PETREL (Procellaria westlandica) – The dark petrel we saw off Kaikoura.
+[E]

 New Zealand is a fantastic destination for seabirds, and we saw a great variety.
 Here's a lovely image of a Cape Petrel by participants David & Judy Smith.